hyunjeit/LetHimCook/README.md

-Inside the folder called 'james' you will find 'landing_page.html' which is the starting point of the site
+index.html is the main file